MistralBSM: Leveraging Mistral-7B for Vehicular Networks Misbehavior Detection: Background

 In traditional fine-tuning, the model's weights are directly modified to adapt the model to the new considered task.
-While fine-tuning is a crucial approach ensuring transfer learning, the process become computationally daunting as the number of parameter increases.
-Notably, fine-tuning large language models poses significant challenges in terms of memory requirements and computational resources. \\ Low Rank Adaptation (LoRA), is a technique that was proposed in \cite{hu2021lora} to alleviate the memory footprint and speed up the process of large models' fine-tuning.
+While fine-tuning is a crucial approach in ensuring transfer of knowledge, the process becomes computationally daunting as the number of parameters increases.
+Notably, fine-tuning large language models poses significant challenges in terms of memory requirements and computational resources.

+Low-Rank Adaptation (LoRA) is a technique that was proposed in \cite{hu2021lora} to alleviate the memory footprint and accelerate the process of large models' fine-tuning.
 This is achieved through reducing the number of trainable parameters by decomposing the changes on the pre-trained weight matrices into low rank matrices.
-The process suppose that after fine-tuning the new weights matrices will have the form $W =W + \Delta W$ where W is frozen during training and $\Delta W$ is decomposed into two lower rank matrices A and B. Being of lower rank, the number of trainable parameters in these matrices is smaller than the original $\Delta W$. \\ Although LoRA enhances significantly the computational requirements, further optimization could be achieved by using QloRA \cite{dettmers2023qlora}, which applies quantization techniques to further reduce the memory footprint.
+The process supposes that after fine-tuning, the new weight matrices will have the form $W =W + \Delta W$ where W is frozen during training and $\Delta W$ is decomposed into two lower-rank matrices, A and B. Being of lower rank, the number of trainable parameters in these matrices is smaller than the original$\Delta W$.

+Although LoRA enhances significantly the computational requirements, further optimization could be achieved by using QloRA \cite{dettmers2023qlora}, which applies quantization techniques to further reduce the memory footprint.